adamLutPhi/JuliaTutorials/README.md

 # JuliaTutorials

+A strict Repository, for Tutorials in Julia

-Tutorials, from Julia Professionals, &amp; Professors, from JuliaCons
+Provided by Julia Professionals &amp; Professors, from JuliaCons